Atal Bihari Vajpayee: Third term: 1999–2004

-Vajpayee initiated talks with Pakistan, and invited Pakistani president Pervez Musharraf to Agra for a joint summit.
+Vajpayee initiated talks with Pakistan and invited Pakistani president Pervez Musharraf to Agra for a joint summit.
 President Musharraf was believed to be the principal architect of the Kargil War in India.
 By accepting him as the President of Pakistan, Vajpayee chose to move forward leaving behind the Kargil War.
 But after three days of much fanfare, which included Musharraf visiting his birthplace in Delhi, the summit failed to achieve a breakthrough as President Musharraf declined to leave aside the issue of Kashmir.

 2001 attack on Parliament

 On 13 December 2001, a group of masked, armed men with fake IDs stormed Parliament House in Delhi.
 The terrorists managed to kill several security guards, but the building was sealed off swiftly and security forces cornered and killed the men who were later proven to be Pakistan nationals.
-Vajpayee ordered Indian troops to mobilise for war, leading to an estimated 500,000 to 750,000 Indian soldiers positioned along the international border between India and Pakistan.
-Pakistan responded by mobilising its own troops along the border.
+Vajpayee ordered Indian troops to mobilise for war, leading to an estimated 500,000 to 750,000 Indian soldiers positioned along the international border between India and Pakistan under Operation Parakram.
+Pakistan responded by mobilising its own troops along the border leading to the 2001-2002 military standoff.
 A terrorist attack on an army garrison in Kashmir in May 2002 further escalated the situation.
 As the threat of war between two nuclear capable countries and the consequent possibility of a nuclear exchange loomed large, international diplomatic mediation focused on defusing the situation.
 In October 2002, both India and Pakistan announced that they would withdraw their troops from the border.

 The Vajpayee administration brought in the Prevention of Terrorism Act in 2002.
 The act was aimed at curbing terrorist threats by strengthening powers of government authorities to investigate and act against suspects.
 It was passed in a joint session of the parliament, amidst concerns that the law would be misused.

-Another political disaster hit his government between December 2001 and March 2002: the VHP held the Government hostage in a major standoff in Ayodhya over the Ram temple.
+Another political disaster hit his government between December 2001 and March 2002 with the VHP and the Government engaging in a major standoff in Ayodhya over the Ram temple.
 On the 10th anniversary of the destruction of the Babri mosque, the VHP wanted to perform a shila daan, or a ceremony laying the foundation stone of the cherished temple at the disputed site.
 Thousands of VHP activists amassed and threatened to overrun the site and forcibly perform the ceremony.
-A grave threat of not only communal violence, but an outright breakdown of law and order owing to the defiance of the government by a religious organisation hung over the nation.
+A threat of communal violence and breakdown of law and order owing to the defiance of the government by a religious organisation hung over the nation.
 The incident, however, ended peacefully with a symbolic handover of a stone at a different location 1 km away from the disputed site.